FelicianoTech/www.feliciano.tech/src/content/about.md

 I admire people like Elon Musk who work everyday to advance mankind.
 Who give their everything to move the status quo forward.

 Want to chat with me about an event?
 Project?
-The Mets?
+The Awesome Mets?
 Find me on Twitter <a href="https://twitter.com/FelicianoTech">@FelicianoTech</a>.
 Something more in depth?
 [Send me a message][contact-link].